stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 return new DefaultImage(handle.getValue(), dev, descriptor, mem);
 ```

-The image API is extended accordingly:
+A new API is created for images:

 ```java
 interface Library {